2013 – Gluten Free Living

 Add canola oil.

 Add diced green peppers and sharp shredded cheddar cheese.
+(You can add jalapeno peppers if you want more heat.)

 Combine ingredients and pour into a 9×13″ baking dish that’s been sprayed with cooking spray.